bertelsmannstift/data-knowledge-hub/docs/docs/methods/methods.md

 :::info Open for contributions

 We welcome contributions on a rolling basis.
-Have you done an analysis or project you want to share?
+Have you done an analysis or a research project you want to share?
 Do you want to contribute a primer for a specific method?
 Get in touch with us at [upgrade.democracy@bertelsmann-stiftung.de](mailto:upgrade.democracy@bertelsmann-stiftung.de)

 :::